YamagutiSenior/clone_simple_notes/README.md

 # Simple Notes (Security Demo Application)

 This application is used for taking simple notes, like **"Everyone needs to go ahead and come in on Saturday and Sunday to help out with the new code push."** It is used to demo many of GitLab's Security features.
-Feel free to copy it to your workspace, and read the documentation within the [Security Workshop]() which contains Architecture, Development Guide, Instructions on Creating Vulnerability, and much more.
+Feel free to copy it to your workspace, and read the documentation within the [Simple Notes Documentation](https://tech-marketing.gitlab.io/devsecops/initech/simple-notes/) which contains Architecture, Development Guide, Instructions on Creating Vulnerability, and much more.

 **Do not edit this project directly, but rather clone it and configure it within your own GitLab instance.**